Duna/Both-Ways-JNI-Kotlin-NDK/CujoNdk/README.md

 # TwoWayJNI

 The project is POC of using JNI for Android NDK.
-It consists in 2 modules:
+It consists in 3 modules:
 - Calling C++ function from Kotlin
 - Calling Kotlin function from C++
+- Calling Kotlin function from Kotlin, then calling C++ function from another C++ Lib then calling Kotlin function again

 On Mac(or any other OS) install the NDK and execute the following command lines: